ethereum-optimism/optimism/indexer/README.md

 ### Run the Indexer (docker-compose)
 The local [docker-compose.go](https://github.com/ethereum-optimism/optimism/blob/develop/indexer/docker-compose.yml) file spins up **index, api, postgres, prometheus and grafana** services.
 The `indexer.toml` file is setup for the local devnet.
 To run against a live network, update the `indexer.toml` with the desired configuration.

-> The API and Postgres services with ports mapped externally
+> The API and Postgres services with ports mapped externally.
+Postgres externally mapped on port 5433 to deconflict with any instances already running

 1. Install Deps: Docker, Genesis State: `make devnet-allocs`
 2. *Optional*: Start Devnet `make devnet up`
 3. Start Indexer `cd indexer && docker-compose up`
-4. View the Grafana dashboard at http://localhost:300
+4. View the Grafana dashboard at http://localhost:3000
-    - User: admin Pass: optimism
+    - **User**: admin **Password**: optimism

 ### Run the Indexer (Go Binary or Dockerfile)
 1. Prepare the `indexer.toml` file